 * Growth projections are based on the category “Food Trades Workers”.

 The number of butchers in employment fell by almost 1% per year from 2006 to 2013.
-Within the broader category of food trades workers, we expect an increase in employment up to 2026.
-If this extends to butchers, it should be easy for prospective butchers to get established.
+Within the broader category of food trades workers, we project an increase in employment up to 2028.

 Source: Statistics NZ Census and MBIE projections